Why you should choose Trade Approved scales even when you’re not pricing goods based on weight

 Choosing an approved scale gives you the option to use it for another purpose further down the line.
 It is not uncommon for scales to moved around and be used for things that wasn’t the original intention.

 Many of the industries that Marsden supplies to use both non-approved and Trade Approved scales.
 In breweries, a non-approved scale - like the AGT-C - is used for internal weighing, such as checking kegs are fully filled.
-However, breweries can also use an Approved scale for selling based on weight, like the DS-530.
-You can find out more about choosing the right scale for your brewery in this free brewery weighing guide.
+However, breweries can also use an Approved scale for selling based on weight, like the HSS-I-100SS-APP Bench Scale.
+You can find out more about choosing the right scale for your brewery in brewery buyer's guide.

 Using a non-approved scale may cost less, but is it cost effective in the long-run?
 In some cases, instead of buying two scales, could one Trade Approved scale be a better option?